Global Assessments

 • Feedback with the parents/caregivers

-• Easy to understand written report that outlines your child’s background, test findings, diagnosis, and individualized recommendations
+• Easy to understand written report that outlines your child’s medical and psychological history, test findings, and individualized recommendations

 Although sometimes children’s symptoms appear clear cut, children are often misdiagnosed.
-For example, recent research suggests that over one million children are improperly diagnosed with ADHD.
-This is because there are several other disorders that mimic symptoms of ADHD, including learning disabilities, speech/language delays, anxiety, depression, or behavior difficulties.
+For example, recent research suggests that over one million children are improperly diagnosed with AD/HD.
+This is because there are several other disorders that mimic symptoms of AD/HD, including learning disabilities, speech/language delays, anxiety, depression, or behavioral difficulties.
 Some children are also just exhibiting normal childhood behavior and are over diagnosed.
 Having a proper diagnosis is critical for determining the proper treatment for your child and will also provide information that can guide educational planning.

-Upon receipt of the packet, the assessment team will review the information and determine if a comprehensive, global assessment is warranted.
-If the global assessment is not necessary, appropriate referrals for speech therapy, occupational therapy, counseling services, or additional services would be provided.
+Upon completion of the initial intake with parents/caregivers, the assessment team will review the information and determine if a comprehensive, global assessment is warranted.
+If the global assessment is not necessary, appropriate referrals for speech therapy, occupational therapy, counseling services, or additional services would be recommended.

 Have other questions?
 View our Global Assessment FAQs >